Semaglutide side effects and how to manage them

 How to manage headache on semaglutide

-Around 14% of people experience headaches while taking semaglutide, usually on higher dosages of the medication.
-Headaches can stem from various causes, including dehydration, stress, and skipping meals — which you may do if you’re feeling nauseous from semaglutide.
+Up to 14% of people experience headaches while taking semaglutide, usually on higher dosages of the medication, but also 10% of people just taking placebo also experienced headaches in the clinical trials.
+Headaches can stem from various causes, including dehydration, stress, and skipping meals, which you may do if you’re feeling nauseous from semaglutide.

-Over-the-counter pain relievers, like Tylenol (acetaminophen) and Advil (ibuprofen) can help relieve headaches.
-Staying hydrated can also help prevent headaches.
+Over-the-counter pain relievers such as Tylenol (acetaminophen) and Advil (ibuprofen) can help relieve headaches.
+Staying hydrated can also help prevent them.

 • Dizziness